Vehicle Examination: Paint, Glass, Tyre, Headlight Filament

 Casting tyre impressions follows the same procedure as footwear impression casting.
 Dental Stone (type III or type IV gypsum) at a mixing ratio of 300-350 g per 100 mL water is poured into the impression after a releasing agent is applied if needed for wet conditions.
 In snow, sulphur casting or chilled Dental Stone is used to avoid melting the impression detail.
 Photographic documentation before any casting, with oblique (side) lighting at multiple angles, is mandatory and is often more evidentially useful than the cast itself because fine surface features may be obscured by air bubbles or moisture in the cast.

 In India, tyre examination is a standard component of the CFSL hit-and-run investigation protocol.
 Under the Motor Vehicles Act 1988, the investigating officer is required to seize the suspect vehicle and preserve tyre condition; if the vehicle is identified, the forensic examiner compares the suspect tyre against the scene impression or photograph.
 US NHTSA crash investigation procedure and UK FCIN guidance both specify tyre examination as a mandatory step in fatal and serious-injury collision investigations.
+The velocity and momentum calculations that convert tyre-mark and skid-mark measurements into a pre-impact speed estimate are covered in the accident reconstruction physics topic.

 Modern automotive windshields are laminated safety glass: two layers of soda-lime float glass (each approximately 2.1-2.3 mm thick) bonded by a polyvinyl butyral (PVB) interlayer.
 When struck, laminated glass does not shatter into loose fragments; the PVB retains the broken pieces in place, and the fracture pattern is preserved at the scene.
 This creates a fracture record that the forensic examiner can read for direction of force, approximate impact energy, and sequence of multiple impacts.

 Windshield fractures produced by a pedestrian head impact produce a characteristic bull's-eye or spiderweb pattern at the contact zone, distinct from the star fracture produced by a hard object at a point (a stone or projectile).
 Pedestrian-impact windshield patterns have been documented in the Institute for Traffic Accident Research and Data Analysis (ITARDA) reports in Japan, the TRL (Transport Research Laboratory) studies in the UK, and the NHTSA pedestrian-impact research programme in the US.
-The patterns feed directly into the pedestrian-impact biomechanics analysis covered in the accident-reconstruction topic in this module.
+The patterns feed directly into the pedestrian-impact biomechanics analysis covered in the accident-reconstruction reference.

 PVB interlayer condition also provides information.
 In a high-energy impact, the PVB stretches and sometimes tears; the stretch geometry records the direction of force.
 Recovered windshield fragments with PVB attached are submitted to the laboratory for RI and LA-ICP-MS comparison in the same way as any glass fragment.
 A fragment recovered from the victim's clothing compared against a windshield fragment recovered from the suspect vehicle provides direct physical linkage.